robdmob/amstrad-cpc-cowsay/README.md

 Version of Cowsay and Fortune as an Amstrad CPC Expansion ROM.

-Written to assemble in WinAPE's built-in assembler.
+Written in WinAPE's built-in assembler.